coder-hxl/x-crawl/publish/README.md

 It can avoid crawling failure due to temporary problems, and will wait for the end of this round of crawling targets to crawl again.

+The number of failed retries can be set by creating crawler application instance, advanced usage, and detailed target.

 ```js
 import xCrawl from 'x-crawl'